 This feature is part of The Masterminds

-HE CAME AS a former shoe salesman, left as a legend, and rewrote calcio’s tactical rule book along the way.
-He coined some of the greatest quotes in managerial history, brought a number of the game’s most coveted winner’s medals back to his tiny hometown of Fusignano and inspired a generation of coaches to realise their inventive dreams and calculate their way to success.
+He came as a former shoe salesman, left as a legend, and rewrote calcio’s tactical rulebook along the way.
+He coined some of the greatest quotes in managerial history, brought a number of the game’s most coveted winners’ medals back to his tiny hometown of Fusignano and inspired a generation of coaches to realise their inventive dreams and calculate their way to success.

-It’s staggering, then, to think that Sacchi had never managed in Serie A when he shook hands with Silvio Berlusconi and accepted the challenge at San Siro.
+It’s staggering, then, to think that Sacchi had never managed in Serie A when he shook hands with Silvio Berlusconi and accepted the challenge at the San Siro.

 It all started in Fusignano as a teenager watching the brilliant Budapest Honvéd sides of Ferenc Puskás, Sándor Kocsis and József Bozsik.
 The energy deployed by the Hungarians was in complete contrast to the laboured, meticulous phases of play in the Italian game at the time.
 Their mental strength and character spoke to Sacchi far more than their outstanding results.

-Indeed, although Catenaccio was still a decade or so away from complete success under Helenio Herrera at Inter – despite Nereo Rocco’s Padova succeeding with the system – the domestic game was a sluggish affair, despite the outstanding number of flair players dominating the scene.
+Indeed, although Catenaccio was still a decade or so away from acclaimed success under Helenio Herrera at Inter – despite Nereo Rocco’s Padova succeeding with the system – the domestic game was a sluggish affair, despite the outstanding number of flair players dominating the scene.
 Italy was producing talent; they just couldn’t blend that talent with a style that inspired the fans.

-A student of the game – like so many great managers over the era – Sacchi was instantly won over by the brilliance of Real Madrid in the late 1950s and believed that Italian football could be transformed with high pressing, speed on the counter and individual steel at the back.
+A student of the game – like so many great managers over the era – Sacchi was instantly won over by the brilliance of Real Madrid in the late 1950s and believed that Italian football could be transformed with high pressing, speed on the counter and steel at the back.
 Later, his dream would become a reality.

 His ideas were radical at the time.
 Sacchi believed that pressing in a 4-4-2 was possible, that shape could be retained and that overloading in key areas of the pitch through his full-backs would yield possession and control of the game.
 It was too much, too complicated even, for a small club like Bellaria, with whom Sacchi was enjoying a two-year stint.